hogeschool/basecamp/week01/inf-bc-w01-python.md

 **Note:** In Python 01, exercises and examples can be executed using:

 1. Online Python Editor **OPyEditor**: The final program should be stored on your local machine.
-2. Local Python Package (see ExtraStep-01): Using **BRef-01: Appendix B** Python can be installed on your local machine.

 ## Materials: